Fraunhofer Institute for Electron Beam and Plasma Technology

-The Fraunhofer Institute for Electron Beam and Plasma Technology' (FEP), also known as "Fraunhofer FEP" for short, is an institution of the Fraunhofer Society based in Dresden, Germany.
+The Fraunhofer Institute for Electron Beam and Plasma Technology (Fraunhoferinstitut fur Elektronenstrahl und Plasmatechnik, abbreviated as FEP), also known as Fraunhofer FEP, is an institution of the Fraunhofer-Gesellschaft based in Dresden, Germany.
 The institute conducts applied research and development in materials science.
 The Fraunhofer FEP is a member of the Fraunhofer Group for Light and Surfaces, to which six Fraunhofer Institutes belong.
 Its current director is Elizabeth von Hauff.

 History

 The institute was founded in 1991 under the leadership of Siegfried Schiller from working groups of the former Forschungsinstitut Manfred von Ardenne (Manfred von Ardenne Research Institute) in Dresden.
-This predecessor institute worked to develop, test, and mature thin-film technologies, and these activities continue at the Fraunhofer FEP today.
+This predecessor institute worked to develop, test, and mature thin-film technologies, and these activities continue at the Fraunhofer FEP.

 In 2016/17, the FEP succeeded in producing OLED electrodes from graphene for the first time.
 The process was developed and optimized in the EU-funded project "Gladiator" (Graphene Layers: Production, Characterization and Integration), together with partners from industry and research.